bbauska/UC-Davis-JS-Basics/readme.md

 <p>And here I can make a variable, var hello = “Good Morning Bill!”;.
 And then in order
-to get it to do something currently what we have to work with is the console. because that's what I've shown you so far in the other videos, we'll get to other things later.
+to get it to do something currently what we have to work with is the console. because that's what I've shown you so far in the other lessons, we'll get to other things later.
 And really pretty soon, but for right now we just have the console.
 So I can use console.log, remember, we talked about this method before. (hello) to put that variable or really the string associated with that variable into the console.
 So I can save this